ichen-lab-ucsb/SCAPE-BYO/README.md

 The shortest pathway between two sequences, along a fitness landscape, can be found efficiently using the [A* algorithm](https://en.wikipedia.org/wiki/A*_search_algorithm).
 The algorithm iterates over a single round's sequence population as a graph, with each sequence present as its own node and the edit distances between sequences as edges with distance.
 The python script `peak_pather_v01.py` finds the *N* best pathways between two sequences, ranked by: 1) shortest total path length, 2) smallest maximum step size, 3) smallest average step size, 4) largest minimum sequence count, using a sequence counts file as the reference map.

-The code requires a "counts" file as input, consisting of three lines of metadata followed by  one line per unique sequence in the pool in the following format: sequences in the first column and counts (an integer number) in the second column.
-Such files are produced by our [Galaxy tools](https://labs.chem.ucsb.edu/chen/irene/Chen_lab_at_UCSB/Publications_files/Xulvi%20et%20al%20Methods%202016.pdf), currently available at the [Chen Lab website](https://labs.chem.ucsb.edu/chen/irene/Chen_lab_at_UCSB/Galaxy_Tools.html).

 ### How to use the script to calculate evolutionary pathways:

 The pathways described in this publication are computed as follows: